akhilsaini/aws-csa-2017/README.md

 ### Key AWS Resources

-  - Foundations – IAM, VPC
+  - Foundations – IAM, VPC.

-  - Change Management - CloudTrail
+  - Change Management - CloudTrail.

-  - Failure Management - CloudFormation
+  - Failure Management - CloudFormation (But can be used RDS or Multi-AZs Ryan disagrees from AWS).

-3. Performance Efficiency

-Focuses on how to use computing requirements efficiently to meet business needs.
-How to manage efficiency as demand changes and technology evolves.
-Constantly question current architecture vis-a-vi current available services
 </details>

 ## Performance Efficiency : WAF Third Pillar
 <details>
 <summary>Performance Efficiency : WAF Third Pillar</summary>

+Focuses on how to use computing requirements efficiently to meet business needs.
+How to manage efficiency as demand changes and technology evolves.
+Constantly question current architecture vis-a-vi current available services

 ### Design Principles